Why am I not losing weight on Mounjaro?

 Medically reviewed by

-You can stop losing weight on Mounjaro for many reasons, but diet, dosage and lifestyle issues are the most common.
+You can stop losing weight on Mounjaro for many reasons, but diet, dosage, and lifestyle changes are the most common.
 It also takes time for Mounjaro to work and for you to reach the highest maintenance dose.

 1. You need to make changes to your diet

-You should eat at a 600-calorie deficit to achieve safe and effective weight loss at a steady and safe pace.
+You should eat at around a 600-calorie deficit to achieve safe and effective weight loss at a steady and safe pace.
+However, this may be different depending on your lifestyle.
+You can also use our calorie deficit calculator to work out the best calorie deficit for you based on your age, sex, weight and height, and activity level.

 How does a calorie deficit help me lose weight?